hibernate/hibernate-search/lib/README.txt

-hibernate core dependencies: required (see Hibernate Core for more information) lucene-core-*.jar: required (used version 2.3.0) jms.jar: optional (needed for JMS based clustering strategy, usually available with your application server)
+hibernate core dependencies: required (see Hibernate Core for more information) lucene-core-*.jar: required (used version 2.3.0) jms.jar: optional (needed for JMS based clustering strategy, usually available with your application server) apache-solr-*.jar: optional (used version 1.2.0), needed if @AnalyzerDef is used

 Test
 ====